Johnson & Johnson says study shows two doses of its vaccine offer 94% protection against COVID-19

 Johnson & Johnson announced Tuesday that new research shows two doses of its COVID-19 vaccine offer stronger protection against the disease.

-A booster shot two months after receiving the drugmaker's one-dose vaccine is 94% effective against the coronavirus, the company said.
+A booster shot two months after receiving the drugmaker's one-dose vaccine is 94% effective against the coronavirus, the company said, pointing to the results of a late-stage study that looked at antibody responses in adults between the ages of 18 to 55.
+The findings have not yet been peer-reviewed by scientists.

 "Our single-shot vaccine generates strong immune responses and long-lasting immune memory," Dr. Mathai Mammen, global head of Janssen Research & Development at J&J, said in a statement.
 "And, when a booster of the Johnson & Johnson COVID-19 vaccine is given, the strength of protection against COVID-19 further increases."